se-tuebingen/questionnaire/README.md

   - `"inline"` below the questions
 - `#:explain` Whether to include explanations in the solution (default: `#t`)

+### Customizing Styles

+The CSS style sheet (`src/ressources/style.css`) is mainly concerned with layout and color. _The **content** and typography of questions, answers and explanations are **left as-is** as far as possible_, only the font size of the question is changed.

+The style sheet is added to the head of the HTML document.
+The containing styles are all scoped to the `questionnaire` element.

+- In order to overwrite styles or CSS variables, you need to either define them after the stylesheet (i.e. in a `<style>` tag somewhere in your document, but outside of the questionnaire) and be at least as specific, or be more specific (e.g. by giving the questionnaire a class)._Adding a class to a question, answer or explanation will **not work**, since these elements are destroyed and recreated during the processing of the questionnaire!_

+- **Colors are defined via [CSS Variables](https://www.w3schools.com/css/css3_variables.asp)** so that they can be changed more easily. _For a full list of variables, refer to the source at `src/ressources/style.css`, as it may change between versions._

+**For an instructive example, see `tests/javascript-plugin/questionnaire-test.html`.**

 ## Development

 ### Requirements